zigster64/datastor.zig/README.md

 - Handles Tree structured data, so you can optionally overlay a heirachy on top of your collection
 - Utility functions for tree data to reparent nodes, or move nodes up and down within their parent block

+The example directory contains a large number of example scenarios, datastores, and reports.

+The wiki contains a structured walk through tutorial for how to use the different datastore types.

 ---

 # Types of Datastore